Thilak45/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: NARRA RAMYA
+Developed by: VELLACHI TILAK

-RegisterNumber: 212223040128
+RegisterNumber: 212223240172

 */